Financial-Times/origami/README.md

 `o-typography` provides mixins to [set a custom font](#use-a-custom-font) and a [custom font scale](#use-a-custom-font-scale).
 If your project uses the `whitelabel` brand, `o-typography` provides the option to customise typography further with the `oTypographyCustomize` mixin.

-With `oTypographyCustomize` you can change the size of heading levels and update the colour of `o-typography`'s blockquote.
-In the below example, we update the size of `h1` and `h2` headings, and change the blockquote colour to `hotpink`.
-For a full list of brand variables which may be customised, see the [oTypographyCustomize SassDoc](https://registry.origami.ft.com/components/o-typography/sassdoc?brand=whitelabel#mixin-oTypographyCustomize).
+Currently `oTypographyCustomize` can only update heading styles of whitelabel brand projects (_please contact Origami to request more options_). `oTypographyCustomize` accepts a map of configuration where each key is a heading level (one-six) `heading-level-[level]` to a map of heading scales and weights:

+- `weight`: The heading weight (e.g. `semibold`)
+- `scale`: The default heading scale, used when no other scales are set (e.g. 5)
+- `scale-s`: The heading scale for [small viewports](https://registry.origami.ft.com/components/o-grid/readme?brand=master#layout-sizes) and above.
+- `scale-m`: The heading scale for [medium viewports](https://registry.origami.ft.com/components/o-grid/readme?brand=master#layout-sizes) and above.
+- `scale-l`: The heading scale for [large viewports](https://registry.origami.ft.com/components/o-grid/readme?brand=master#layout-sizes) and above.
+- `scale-xl`: The heading scale for [extra-large viewports](https://registry.origami.ft.com/components/o-grid/readme?brand=master#layout-sizes) and above.

+In the below example, we update the size and weight of h1 and h2 headings:

 ```scss
 $o-brand: whitelabel;